Bui-Christopher/dotfiles/scripts/arch_notes.md

 # Arch Install
 This is an example of a step-by-step process of installing Arch Linux.
-These include notes and TODO's.

 ## Arch Install Notes
 ### Internet